bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 export GONOSUMDB="https://${BSR_USER}:${BSR_TOKEN}@buf.build/gen/go,${GONOSUMDB}"
 ```

-As mentioned in the Go docs on using direct credentials, use caution when taking this approach, as environment variables may appear in shell history and in logs.Because `GONOPROXY` includes the Buf registry, use of `GOPRIVATE` _not compatible_ with specifying auth directly in `GOPROXY`.
+As mentioned in the Go docs on using direct credentials, use caution when taking this approach, as environment variables may appear in shell history and in logs.

+Because `GONOPROXY` includes the Buf registry, use of `GOPRIVATE` _not compatible_ with specifying auth directly in `GOPROXY`.
 Only netrc-based auth via `buf registry login` is supported in this configuration.

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Go.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Go.

+To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).

 ## Troubleshooting